tsinis/sealed_world/packages/world_countries/README.md

 - `TypedLocaleDelegate` - A locale delegate for automatic translation of pickers.
 Provides translations including (all [GlobalMaterialLocalizations](https://api.flutter.dev/flutter/flutter_localizations/GlobalMaterialLocalizations-class.html) and [GlobalCupertinoLocalizations](https://api.flutter.dev/flutter/flutter_localizations/GlobalCupertinoLocalizations-class.html) locales and more).

-- `PickersThemeData`, `CountryTileThemeData`, `CurrencyTileThemeData` and `LanguageTileThemeData` are [theme extensions](https://api.flutter.dev/flutter/material/ThemeExtension-class.html) that you can use in your `ThemeData` to specify global theme to your pickers, themes of your tiles (for example font family for emoji flags or builders).
+- `PickersThemeData`, `FlagThemeData`, `CountryTileThemeData`, `CurrencyTileThemeData` and `LanguageTileThemeData` are [theme extensions](https://api.flutter.dev/flutter/material/ThemeExtension-class.html) that you can use in your `ThemeData` to specify global theme to your pickers, themes of your tiles (for example country flag adjustments or builders).

 ### Demo